Get all the latest data for Masshad

 How is rental income taxed for foreigners in Mashhad in 2026?

-As of early 2026, foreigners earning rental income from property in Mashhad should expect an effective tax burden of roughly 10% to 25% on net taxable rental income, depending on how deductions and exemptions apply to their specific situation.
+As of early 2026, foreigners earning rental income from property in Mashhad are subject to Iranian tax law on Iran-sourced income, and a realistic effective tax burden on net taxable rental income after allowable deductions is roughly in the range of 10% to 25%, depending on how the taxable base is assessed and which deductions apply to your situation.

 What insurance is common and how much in Mashhad in 2026?